ofirsharony/ofirsharony.github.io/about.md

 ## About Me

-I'm working as a BE Platform Lead at [MyHeritage](https://www.myheritage.com); I'm an Apache Kafka Community Catalyst, leading the largest Kafka community in the world (over 2300 members).
+I'm working as a BE Platform Lead at [MyHeritage](https://www.myheritage.com); An Apache Kafka Community Catalyst, leading the largest Kafka community in the world (over 2300 members).
 I often speak at conferences and meetups about Platform Engineering and Engineering Leadership.

-You can learn more about me and find the things I'm proud of [here](https://linktr.ee/ofirsharony).
+Learn more about me and find the things I'm proud of [here](https://linktr.ee/ofirsharony).

 Thanks for reading!